-Our intention is that all pupils make good progress and attain well in all subjects and aspects of school life.
-The focus of our pupil premium strategy is to support all pupils in receipt of the additional Pupil Premium funding to achieve in-line with their peers.
+Our intention is that all pupils make good progress and attain well in all subjects and aspects of wider school life.
+The focus of our Pupil Premium Strategy is to support all pupils in receipt of the Pupil Premium Grant to achieve in-line with their peers.

 Quality First Teaching is central to our plan and provision: we know from research that QFT has the biggest impact on our most vulnerable learners and so our commitment to ensuring all teachers are teaching high quality lessons every day is crucial.
 Focusing on teaching and learning as a priority across school ensures teaching is good or better.
+This is our first school improvement priority.